Practice Area Hub

 When to call

-When a contract is on the desk, when a deal is being structured, or when a property change-of-hands needs documents drafted carefully.
-Earlier engagement creates more options and lower cost; flat-fee or capped pricing is available for many standard transactions.
+When a contract is on the desk, a deal is being structured, or a property is about to change hands and the documents need to be drafted carefully.
+Earlier is cheaper and leaves more options; many standard transactions run on flat-fee or capped pricing.

 The information on this page is provided for general educational purposes only and is not legal advice.
 Laws change and facts matter; every situation is nuanced.
 If you would like the office to evaluate your specific facts, please share the basics below and we will be in touch.